ghoomfrog/silili/README.md

 ### Sound Rules

-Saja Lili has very limited rules on how words can be spoken.
+Silili has very limited rules on how words can be spoken.
 All syllables can optionally start with a consonant, have a vowel in the middle, and optionally end in *n*.

 Vowels next to each other, *nn* and *nm* in a single word are not allowed.
 So are *ji* and *wu*.